Baylor pays tribute to slain basketball player

 After transferring to Baylor last summer from New Mexico, Dennehy couldn't play for a year because of NCAA rules.
 He wasn't as well-known as other team members among the 14,000 students but had several close friends.

-Dotson's estranged wife, Melissa Kethley, attended the service and hugged the players, Dennehy's mother and girlfriend afterwards.
+Dotson's estranged wife, Melissa Kethley, attended the service and hugged the players, Dennehy's mother and girlfriend afterward.

 Dennehy's stepfather, Brian Brabazon, and the player's teenage sister -- who live in Carson City, Nev. -- could not attend the service because of work and school conflicts, Lake said.